Very simply stated, neurofeedback training is the process of clinically manipulating your central nervous system and brainwaves for your betterment.

 “Some people, after getting their car inspected, have the skills to go home and do their own repair work.
 So, too, with neurofeedback — some types of neurofeedback do not need experienced clinicians to help.
 However, just like you might have had a friend or neighbor who said they could fix your car only to make things worse, this too has been part of the history of neurofeedback.
 Some people have bought equipment without proper training or understanding of the brain and have made symptoms worse by not using the equipment properly.”

-Neurofeedback looks for the cause of your symptoms, rather than treating the symptom.
+Neurofeedback looks for the cause of your symptoms, rather than treating the symptoms.
 Much western medicine focuses a great deal on the treatment of symptoms.
 For example, medications used to treat the symptoms of ADHD, temporarily alleviate the symptoms.
 However, the entire brain is medicated, rather than the specific brain areas that are involved.
 Additionally, this is, as anyone knows who has taken ADHD medication, an ongoing and temporary solution.
 Neurofeedback aims to correct the issues that are causing the symptoms, permanently.

 Your entire treatment will be painless and noninvasive.
 Still not sure what neurofeedback is or whether it's right for you?
 Discuss your concerns with a therapist now.
 You can call us at 720-532-0002.